 - Must continue to remain in good academic standing as defined by the Probation Policy published in the University Catalog, which includes maintaining SAP and meeting all conditions for receiving aid.

-- Students are required to secure their employment and can work up to 20 hours per week during the academic year.
-During specific non-academic periods students may work up to 33 hours per week.
+- Students are required to secure their employment and can work up to 20 hours per week during the academic year (fall and spring semesters) not to exceed a total of 40 hours each pay period.
+During specific non-academic periods (summer, Christmas, and Spring break) students may work up to 29 hours per week not to exceed a total of 58 hours per period.
 This schedule is determined by Student Employment.

 - Students may only have one position at a time.